-Complaints investigated at Stage 1 of the procedure should be investigated and concluded within the statutory timescale of five working days while complaints investigated at Stage 2 of the procedure should be investigated within twenty working days.
-All complaints investigated were concluded within the statutory timescales.
+Complaints investigated at Stage 1 of the procedure should be investigated and concluded within five working days while complaints investigated at Stage 2 of the procedure should be investigated within twenty working days.
+All twenty-five complaints received during the reporting year were concluded within the appropriate target timescales.
+This is consistent with the previous two years during which all complaints were concluded within the SPSO's target timescales.